 When multiple notes are held down at the same time the pitch of oscillator 2 can be set in a number of different ways.
-There are the following 7 note track options:
+There are the following 9 note track options:

-LST LAST pitch set to the last note on.

-1 1ST pitch set to the 1st or earliest note on.

-2ND pitch set to the 2nd note on 2

-3 3RD pitch set to the 3rd note on.

-ΗΙ HIGHEST pitch set to the highest

-note on.

-MED MIDDLE pitch set to the middle note on.
-(If fewer than 3 notes are on then pitch is set to the highest note on).

-LOW LOWEST pitch set to the lowest note on.
+- LST LAST pitch set to the last note on. - 1 1ST pitch set to the 1st or earliest note on. - 2 2ND pitch set to the 2nd note on - 3 3RD pitch set to the 3rd note on. - HI HIGHEST pitch set to the highest note on. - MED MIDDLE pitch set to the middle note on.
+(If fewer than 3 notes are on then pitch is set to the highest note on). - LOW LOWEST pitch set to the lowest note on. - INF INFRASONIC pitch set to below audible frequency with auto note-tracking disabled. - ULT ULTRASONIC pitch set to above audible frequency with auto note-tracking disabled.